 Don’t miss this stunning gallery of Canadian winter photography.

-Winter forecast for the Prairies: Cold without much snow
+Winter forecast for the Prairies: Baby, it’s cold outside!

 Find out eight ways to trick your body into feeling warmer on a frigid day.

-Winter forecast for Ontario and Quebec: Snowy but mild
+Winter forecast for Ontario and Quebec: A winter wonderland

 Check out 10 cool facts about the coldest places in Canada.

 Winter forecast for the Atlantic provinces: In like a lamb, out like a lion

 It’s going to be a cold and stormy winter in Atlantic Canada, particularly near the end of the season.
 “The greatest threat for powerful coastal storms in Atlantic Canada will come in February,” Anderson says.
 “The clash of advancing cold air from the west with the abnormally warm waters of the northwest Atlantic may lead to some rapidly developing storms with a lot of wind and heavy precipitation from the Maritimes to Newfoundland.”

 However, early winter on the east coast is expected to be milder than usual—something that should have a positive impact on your energy bill.
 “This pattern will likely favour more cloud cover across eastern Canada this winter with more mild nights and less demand for heating,” Anderson says.